+Note:

-- (i) Both the question papers will be of the objective type (multiple choice questions). - (ii) The General Studies Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%. - (iii) The question papers will be set both in Hindi and English. - (iv) Details of the syllabi are indicated in Part A of Section III. - (v) Each paper will be of two hours duration.
-Blind candidates and the candidates with Locomotor Disability and Cerebral Palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment) will; however, be allowed an extra time of twenty minutes per hour for each paper.
+- (i) Both the question papers will be of the objective type (multiple choice questions) and each will be of two hours duration. - (ii) The General Studies Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%.

+- (iii) The question papers will be set both in Hindi and English. - (iv) Details of the syllabi are indicated in Part A of Section III.